Afek-Sakaju/dog-adopters/README.md

 **Command lines**

-- First enter the 'client' folder
+- First enter the 'server' folder

 -   **The command to init and install project**
     -   `npm install`